 The BMW X3 is practical, efficient and fairly entertaining to drive while the Range Rover is arguably more stylish but feels its age inside.
 It’s worth bearing in mind, however, that the Evoque’s residuals are among the strongest around, so you should get a good proportion of your money back when it comes to reselling.

 Save money on your new crossover

-Check out our Range Rover Evoque deals page to check out the latest savings available with carwow, or read our BMW X3 review page.
+Check out our Range Rover Evoque deals page to check out the latest savings available with carwow, or visit our BMW X3 deals page for offers on its German rival.
 Alternatively, use our car chooser to find your ideal new motor or see our best savings on our car deals page.